harystyleseze/alx-system_engineering-devops/0x00-shell_basics/README.md

-This task is to list contents in a directory in a long format.
+This task is to display contents in a current directory including hidden files.